Days With Frog and Toad: "The Kite"

 Frog and Toad decide they want to fly a kite on a windy day.
 Toad tried to fly the kite, but it comes back down.
 Robins in a nearby bush make fun of Toad.
 He tries to give up, but Frog convinces him to try again, this time shaking the kite, which fails, further amusing the robins.
 Again and again, Toad tries to give up but Frog continues to convince him to try again.
-Eventually, Frog suggests he try yelling "Up kite up!".
+Eventually, Frog suggests trying shouting "Up kite up!".
 This causes the kite to soar high into the air, and Frog and Toad sit and watch.
-The robins, feeling mocked, attempt to fly higher than the kite, but are not able to.
+The robins, feeling mocked, attempt to fly higher than the kite, but the birds are unable to.

 "Shivers"

 On a cold and dark night, Frog tells an uncertain Toad a ghost story which gives them both the shivers.
 Frog's story begins with walking with his parents for a picnic, but on the way home they lose their way and they warn their son of the Old Dark Frog who eats children for dinner.
 He is left alone while his parents search for a path home and the Old Dark Frog appears in front of Frog.
 Toad questions Frog about the story authenticity, but Frog shrugs it off and continues.
 The Dark Frog told Frog he is not hungry now, but after he jump ropes one hundred times, he will be.
 He demands Frog to turn the rope so the Dark Frog can jump.
 When the Dark Frog gets to 90, Frog ties the Dark Frog to the tree with the rope, runs away, and makes it home safe with his parents.